WxTu/DFCN/README.md

 ## Preparation

 We adopt six datasets in total, including three graph datasets (ACM, DBLP, and CITE) and three non-graph datasets (USPS, HHAR, and REUT).
-To train a model on these datasets, please download them from [Baidu Cloud](https://pan.baidu.com/s/1ykIPGLXLMtMqtgpXOq3_sQ) (access code: 4622) or [SDCN](https://github.com/bdy9527/SDCN).
+To train a model on these datasets, please download them from [Baidu Cloud](https://pan.baidu.com/s/1ykIPGLXLMtMqtgpXOq3_sQ) (access code: 4622), and the demo files for model pre-training are provided in [Baidu Cloud](https://pan.baidu.com/s/1DgOUEQe7NpCqlO3gE27P6g) (access code: 4622).

 ## Code Structure & Usage